The Grey Album: Remastered version

 In November 2012, recording engineer John Stewart produced a remastered version, The Grey Album (Remastered), after deciding that there was something amiss with the original sound, and released it for free download.

 Other Black Album remixes

 The Grey Album is one of many The Black Album remix albums.
-Producers Kno (from the Cunninlynguists) and Kev Brown had already released their own colour-themed remix albums, titled The White Al-bu-lum and The Brown Album respectively.
+Producers Kno (from the Cunninlynguists) and Kev Brown had already released their own colour-themed remix albums, titled The White Al-bu-lum and The Brown Album, respectively.
 Pete Rock remixed Jay-Z's vocals with beats from his own PeteStrumentals album for a release on Good Foot Records.
 DJ Bazooka Joe remixed tracks that RJD2 originally produced for other artists, creating The Silver Album.
-Also, 9th Wonder created his own album with remixes called "Black is Back".
-Internet distribution of The Grey Album spurred a series of DJs and amateur mashup artists to mix the a cappella version of The Black Album with a variety of other artists, including Weezer, Madlib, Pavement, Prince, Metallica, Radiohead, Modest Mouse, and Wu-Tang Clan.
+Also, 9th Wonder created his own album with remixes called Black is Back.